yheechan/FL-Dataset-Generator/src/03_prepare_prerequisites/README.md

 1. ``02_validate_prerequisite_data.py``: Validation criteria are...
     * existance of ``bug_info.csv`` file.
 This file contains ``target_code_file,buggy_code_file,buggy_lineno`` as features of the buggy version.
     * existance of ``buggy_line_key.txt`` file.
 This file contains the key string of buggy line.
     * existance of ``coverage_summary.csv`` file.
-This file contains test cases (failing, passing, cct, excluded failing, excluding passing, excluded) and coverage (lines executed by failing and passing) information.
+This file contains test cases (failing, passing, cct, excluded failing, excluding passing) and coverage (lines executed by failing and passing) information.
     * existance of ``posprocessed_coverage.csv`` file.
 This file contains the real coverage information of each utilized TCs.
     * existance of ``linesd_executed_by_failing_tcs.json`` file.
     * existance of ``line2function_info.json`` file.